 We are a collective of sex workers and technologists.

-The space is open to anyone involved in the sex industry.
-It is an open and free community where sex workers chat to fans, release new shoots, announce tour dates and whatever else they would like to share.
+Switter has amassed over 200,000 users with over 5.5 million status posted in a mere 10 months.
+The space is open to anyone involved in the sex industry; providers, clients, and allies.
+It is an open and free community where sex workers have the ability to connect, advertise and screen.

 Switter is built on Mastodon, the world's largest free, open-source decentralised microblogging network.